U.S. Army Corps of Engineers civil works controversies (New Orleans): Lawsuits issues in New Orleans

 In March 2007, the City of New Orleans filed a $77 billion claim against the USACE for damages sustained from faulty levee construction and resultant flooding during Hurricane Katrina.
 Of this amount, only $1 billion was designated as direct "infrastructure damages"; the rest was attributed to consequential damages such as industry losses and the city's tarnished image.
 Hundreds of thousands of individual claims were received in the Corps' New Orleans District office.
-In addition to the City of New Orleans, other claimants include Entergy New Orleans, the city's now-bankrupt electric utility, and New Orleans Sewerage and Water Board.
+In addition to the City of New Orleans, other claimants include Entergy New Orleans, the city's electric utility, and New Orleans Sewerage and Water Board.

 In February 2007 U.S. District Court Judge Stan Duval ruled that the Flood Control Act of 1928 did not apply to cases involving navigational projects.
 He ruled that the Corps may be sued over alleged defects in its Mississippi River-Gulf Outlet navigation channel.
 Immunity for cases involving flood levees was apparently not addressed at that time.

 On 30 January 2008, Judge Duval ruled that even though the US Army Corps of Engineers was negligent and derelict in their duty to provide flood protection for the citizens of New Orleans, he was compelled to dismiss a class action lawsuit filed against the Corps for levee breaches after Hurricane Katrina.
 He cited the Flood Control Act of 1928 which, among other actions, provided protection to the federal government from lawsuits when flood control projects like levees break.